WangzcBruce/DHD/README.md

 The implementation code is now available.

+### Compatibility
+This implementation is compatible with PyTorch 2.x, and has been verified to run on NVIDIA H100 GPUs for both training and inference.
+No additional changes are required—just ensure your CUDA and driver versions support H100, and install the necessary dependencies from environment-torch-2.0.yml.

 ### Latest News
 **"Drones Help Drones"** has been accepted as a Poster at the **Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024).** You can access the paper on [arXiv](https://arxiv.org/abs/2405.14674).